dwave-examples/flow-shop-scheduling/README.md

 *   Formulating a
     [constrained quadratic model](https://docs.dwavequantum.com/en/latest/concepts/models.html#constrained-quadratic-model)
     (CQM) and solving on the CQM hybrid solver
-*   Formulating a mixed-integer problem and solving on a classical mixed-integer linear solver
+*   Formulating a constrained quadratic model (CQM) and solving it using SciPy's HiGHS solver.

 This example lets you run the scheduler from either the command line or a visual interface built with [Dash](https://dash.plotly.com/).